sodadata/docs/README.md

 - Include code snippets and commands.
 - Limit inclusion of screencaps.
 These images are hard to keep up-to-date as the product evolves.
 - Include diagrams.
 - Do not use "Note:" sections.
-Exception: to indicate incompatibility or a known issue.
 - Use \_includes rather than repeat or re-explain something.

 ### Formatting